osrf/buildfarm-tools/playbook/buildfarmer/scripted_buildfarm_day.md

 * https://build.osrfoundation.org/
 * https://ci.ros2.org/

-If any of the links above are not working you should check [Jenkins server restart](../infra/jenkins_server_restart.md) and report to the infra team in `#infra-core-developers` Slack channel
+If any of the links above are not working you should check with the OSRF infrastructure team to restart the Jenkins Server.

 ## 3. Check the buildfarm agents